Regression Based Expected Shortfall Backtesting: Conclusion

-A unique feature of the backtests proposed in this paper is that they solely require forecasts for the ES and are consequently the first backtests for the ES stand-alone.
-In contrast to that, a common drawback of the existing backtests is that they need forecasts of further input parameters, such as the VaR, the volatility, the tail distribution or even the whole return distribution.
+A unique and essential feature of the Strict and Intercept ESR backtests is that they solely require forecasts for the ES and are consequently the first backtests for the ES stand-alone.
+In contrast, a common drawback of the existing backtests in the literature is that they need forecasts of further input parameters, such as the VaR, the volatility, the tail distribution or even the whole return distribution.
 Using more information than the ES forecasts is problematic for two reasons.
 First, these tests are not applicable for the regulatory authorities, who receive forecasts of the ES, but not of the additional information required by these tests.
 Second, rejecting the null hypothesis does not necessarily imply that the ES forecasts are incorrect as the rejection can be a result of a false prediction of any of the input parameters.

-In several simulation studies, we assess the empirical size and power properties of our proposed backtests and compare them to the approaches of \citet{McNeil2000} and \citet{Nolde2017}, which jointly backtest the VaR and the ES.
-We find that our regression-based tests are reasonably sized, especially when they are applied using the bootstrap.
-Moreover, in almost all simulation designs our two proposed backtests are more powerful than the existing tests.
-The backtests from the literature are often not able to distinguish between forecasts stemming from the true model and some misspecified model, for instance when we consider a misspecified volatility process or a wrong probability level of the ES.
-In contrast to that, our two ESR backtests detect the misspecifications in all considered simulation experiments.
-We provide an implementation of our backtests and of several approaches from the literature in the \texttt{esback} package for R \citep{Bayer2017a}.